Frequently Asked Questions about Accessibility

 Our website was created by an outside firm?
 How do I make it compliant?

-If you contract with a firm to bring your website into compliance or create a new website, see our Procedures and Procurement guidelines for procurement process, RFI/RFP language, and contract language to ensure that any work the vendor does is compliant with NYU standards.
+If you contract with a firm to bring your website into compliance or create a new website, see our Buying Accessible IT guidelines for procurement process, RFI/RFP language, and contract language to ensure that any work the vendor does is compliant with NYU standards.

 What kind of training or assistance will NYU provide to help me do the right thing?